wmmihaa/Introduction-to-Node.js/manuals/hol5.md

 ## Try it out
 Use Postman as you did in Hol3.
-YOu can start by inserting the whole collection:
+You can start by inserting the whole collection:
 ```js
 [
     {"id":1, "name":"Fazer Kexchoklad", "price":12.4},